denten-books/plain-text/0-introduction.md

 studied another.
 At the time, I simply did not think that code has anything to do with poetry.
 With time, I grew to realize that they have everything to do with each other and saw that all forms of contemporary textuality, from sacred to profane, pass through some form of codified mediation.
-The machine consumed most of my waking hours.
+Text and machine consumed most of my waking hours.
 Initially, at the point of contact, the two selves spoke different languages. *Plain Text* enacts a reconciliation of vocabularies.
 It was and continues to be a disconcerting process, by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to the naive foundations, had to be unpacked and examined for hidden assumptions that prevented congruence.
-I heard Lev Manovich once describe his massive image panoramas as an artifact of an alien life encountering the human condition.
-My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement as a methodology, applicable in life and in scholarship.
+I heard Lev Manovich once describe his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
+My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement as a methodology, applicable to life and scholarship.
 Defamiliarization is, I believe, an instrumental part of an immigrant's survival mechanisms.
 It his task: to obstinately retain the discomfort of the encounter with the other.
 Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness and integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those transgressing purposefully, and to those willing to trespass.

 My own self-conflicted trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.